Entanglement and confinement: A new pairing mechanism in high-T_{C} cuprates: RECHP theory of the high- cuprates: analytical and graphical analysis

-As mentioned before, confinement effects predict decreasing $T^{\ast}$ with increasing hole doping levels, $d$, with important results that $\Delta _{T^{\ast}}\Longrightarrow\Delta_{C}$ at the optimum doping or peak of the superconducting dome.
-The \textit{competition} between decrease in antiferromagnetic chain-link entanglement versus increase in CO ordering (or \textit{resonant frequency increase with decrease in }$\Delta_{T^{\ast}}$) culminates at the peak of the superconducting dome where $\Delta_{T^{\ast} }\Longrightarrow\Delta_{C}$, continuing into the overdoped regions.
-This means that the superconducting gap, $\Delta_{C}$, and the pseudogap, $\Delta _{T^{\ast}}$, are coincident (as opposed to tangent in some literature) in the overdoped region of the SC dome, as indicated in Fig. \ref{schematic}.
-Also, the temperature $T^{\ast}=T_{C}$ in the overdoped region of the dome.
-Entanglement and confinement of holes becomes phase coherent, in the sense of the "smectic" CO, by virtue of resonance with respect to the in plane electric fields forming rivers of charge in a parallel stripy pattern in the SC dome region.
-At optimal doping the main contribution comes from the ordered pattern of entangled holes as depicted in Fig. \ref{fig3} forming parallel rivers of charge.
-In the overdoped region, higher-order contributions with \textit{spin-polarized stripes} illustrated by Fig. \ref{fig4} may have significant contributions in special cases as indicated by experiments \cite{lou, iwasawa,gotlieb}.
+As mentioned before, confinement effects predict decreasing $T^{\ast}$ with increasing hole doping levels, $d$, with important results that $\Delta _{T^{\ast}}\Longrightarrow\Delta_{C}$ at the optimum doping or peak of the SC dome.
+This is portrayed in Fig. \ref{schematic} as an $R$ \textit{singularity} of the $T^{\ast}$-linear curve producing a "kink" at the SC dome peak.
+The \textit{competition} between decrease in antiferromagnetic chain-link entanglement versus increase in $R$ (or \textit{resonant frequency increase with decrease in }$\Delta_{T^{\ast}}$) culminates in \textit{singularity} of the slope of $T^{\ast}$-linear curve at the peak of the SC dome where $\Delta_{T^{\ast}}\Longrightarrow\Delta_{C}$, continuing into the overdoped regions of the SC dome.
+This means that the superconducting gap, $\Delta_{C}$, and pseudogap, $\Delta_{T^{\ast}}$, are coincident (as opposed to tangent in some literature) in the overdoped region of the SC dome, as indicated in Fig. \ref{schematic}.
+In addition, the temperature $T^{\ast}=T_{C}$ in the overdoped region of the dome.
+The entanglement and confinement of holes becomes phase coherent, in the sense of symmetry-breaking "smectic" CO which is carrying current with respect to the in plane electric fields forming rivers of charge in a parallel stripy pattern in the SC dome region.
+At optimal doping, the main contribution comes from the ordered pattern of entangled holes as depicted in Fig. \ref{fig3}, which form parallel rivers of charge.
+In the overdoped region, higher-order contributions with \textit{spin-polarized stripes,} illustrated in Fig. \ref{fig4}, may contribute significantly in special cases, as indicated by experiments \cite{lou, iwasawa,gotlieb}.